-1 0 Chair: Jointly appointed by the Senior Vice President, Academic Affairs and the Senior Vice President, Resource Development.
-Members: Jointly appointed by the Senior Vice President, Academic Affairs and the Senior Vice President, Resource Development.
-Membership consists of six faculty members with: one member each from the Departments of Biology and Chemistry and from the Divisions of Basic Pharmaceutical Sciences and Clinical and Administrative Sciences; one member from a STEM discipline other than Biology or Chemistry; and, one member from either the Division of Humanities and Fine Arts or the Division of Social and Behavioral Sciences. (modified 2013) Members serve no more than two consecutive terms of three years each.
+Chair: Jointly appointed by the Senior Vice President, Academic Affairs

+Members: Jointly appointed by the Senior Vice President, Academic

+Affairs and the Senior Vice President, Resource Development.
+Membership consists of six faculty members with: one member each from the Departments of Biology and Chemistry and from the Divisions of Basic Pharmaceutical Sciences and Clinical and Administrative Sciences; one member from a STEM discipline other than Biology or Chemistry; and, one member from either the Division of Humanities and Fine Arts or the Division of years each.

+Social and Behavioral Sciences. (modified 2013)

+Members serve no more than two consecutive terms of three

 Workload: Convened when necessary and no less than once a year; staffed by the Office of Sponsored Programs.

-Functions: The Intellectual Property Committee will: Implement the University's Intellectual Property Policy; Review annually the ongoing process used by The Office of Sponsored Programs in facilitating technology transfer to assure it is effective, appropriately implements the University's intellectual property policy and protects the rights of participating faculty and the University; When appropriate, review disclosures and assist in decisions regarding pursuit of patents and licensing opportunities; Act in an advisory capacity to the president in appeals by faculty inventors regarding the ownership and handling of their intellectual property.
-Library Committee Chair: Elected by membership.
-Members: Seven elected faculty members, five from the College of Arts and Sciences, one from the College of Pharmacy, and one from the Library, elected for three-year terms, the Director of the Library, and two student representatives appointed by the SGA President in consultation with the Vice President for Student
+Functions: The Intellectual Property Committee will:

+• Implement the University's Intellectual Property Policy;

+- Review annually the ongoing process used by The Office of Sponsored Programs in facilitating technology transfer to assure it is effective, appropriately implements the University's intellectual property policy and protects the rights of participating faculty and the University; - When appropriate, review disclosures and assist in decisions regarding pursuit of patents and licensing opportunities; - Act in an advisory capacity to the president in appeals by faculty inventors regarding the ownership and handling of their intellectual property.

+Library Committee

+Chair: Elected by membership.

+Members: Seven elected faculty members, five from the College of Arts and Sciences, one from the College of Pharmacy, and one from the Library, elected for three-year terms, the Director of the Library, and two student representatives appointed by the SGA President in consultation with the Vice President for Student and end of each semester.
+Other meetings may be requested by the Director of the Library as the need arises.